libp2p/js-libp2p/src/peer-store/README.md

 _NOT_YET_IMPLEMENTED_

-All public and private keys are stored under the following pattern:
+All public keys are stored under the following pattern:

-` /peers/keys/<b32 peer id no padding>/{pub, priv}`
+` /peers/keys/<b32 peer id no padding>`

 **MetadataBook**